 I’m Dr. Teresa de Castro, a dreamer and a dream analyst.

-I arrived at dreamwork as a profession when I was laid off after a long scholarly career that provided me with a comfortable lifestyle, but was dragging my soul.
+I arrived at dreamwork when I was laid off after a long scholarly career that provided me with a comfortable lifestyle, but was dragging my soul.
 The transition, albeit painful, has been organic; a natural evolution from the brain to the heart, from the duty to the passion, from the daily to the wondrous.

 I’m an introvert, so I naturally enjoy one-to-one deep relationships and conversations.

 I come from a family of dreamers who have always shared dreams in the morning, so dreams are an important part of my life, part of me, like a bodily organ.

 I’ve always tended to my dreams, written them down, shared them with family and friends, re-lived them, explored them, and listened to their powerful messages at important times in my life.